Language and Literacy in a Multilingual Environment

 By providing German instruction to all students we enable our students to benefit from, contribute to and play an active part in their local communities.

-German starts in Preschool & Kindergarten with a bilingual English/German strand option.
-Students are introduced to German through listening to stories, singing songs and playing games.
+In Preschool & Kindergarten, students are introduced to German through listening to stories, singing songs and playing games.
 From Grade 1 upwards, students are grouped for German lessons.
 Students entering ICS have their level of German proficiency assessed before being put into the appropriate group.

 German Language A (the programme for mother tongue German speakers) is offered in all Grades.